 The Lady Irish fall to Louisville 1-0 on Friday, September 16th

-One-year monogram winner ... gifted striker who plays ball well with either foot ... athleticism and creativity make her a dangerous option ... also has speed and strength to be a target in the final third ... showed good development throughout her freshman season, continuing that growth through the spring season and into the off-season training program ... as team's top returning scorer, will be counted on to carry a greater portion of offensive load for Irish in 2012.
+Four-year monogram winner ... gifted striker who plays ball well with either foot ... athleticism and creativity make her a dangerous option ... also has speed and strength to be a target in the final third ... evolved into one of team's primary offensive threats.

 PREP & PERSONAL: Graduated from Santa Margarita Catholic High School in Rancho Santa Margarita, Calif., where she played for head coach Chuck Morales ... registered career totals of 100 goals and 34 assists (234 points), including a combined 79 goals and 19 assists (177 points) in her final two prep seasons alone ... recorded school-record 51 goals and 10 assists as senior in 2010-11 (tied for eighth in nation in goals) ... chalked up (then) school-record 28 goals (including five hat tricks) and nine assists in 2009-10 ... in final two seasons, netted 31 match-winning goals and scored multiple goals in 25 matches, while accounting for approximately 60 percent of her team's goal scoring production in that span ...
 2011 Gatorade High School Player of the Year in state of California ... two-time NSCAA High School All-American (2009, 2010) ...
 NSCAA Youth All-American (2010) ... three-time ESPN/RISE Magazine All-American (first team in 2009-10 and 2010-11; honorable mention in 2008-09) ... three-time NSCAA All-Region VIII selection (2008-10) ... two-time NSCAA California High School Player of the Year (2010, 2011) ... three-time first-team all-state selection (2009, 2010, 2011) ... two-time Orange County Register California Female Player of the Year (2010, 2011) ...
-ESPN RISE Greater Los Angeles Girls Athlete of the Year (2010) ... two-time Trinity League Most Valuable Player (2009, 2010) ... helped Santa Margarita to 2009-10 California Interscholastic Federation (CIF) Division I semifinals and Trinity League championship ... last name is pronounced "BOWE-uh-boy" ... daughter of Cheri and Michael Bohaboy ... has twin brother, Michael ... one of six California natives on the 2012 Fighting Irish roster along with senior goalkeeper Maddie Fox (San Jose) and a quartet of freshmen -- defender Charlotte Anderson (Pasadena), forward Anna Maria Gilbertson (Davis), midfielder/forward Riley McCurrie (Irvine) and goalkeeper Naomi Willett (San Clemente) ... enrolled in Notre Dame's top-ranked Mendoza College of Business but has not yet declared a major.
+ESPN RISE Greater Los Angeles Girls Athlete of the Year (2010) ... two-time Trinity League Most Valuable Player (2009, 2010) ... helped Santa Margarita to 2009-10 California Interscholastic Federation (CIF) Division I semifinals and Trinity League championship ... last name is pronounced "BOWE-uh-boy" ... daughter of Cheri and Michael Bohaboy ... has twin brother, Michael ... one of seven California natives on the 2014 Fighting Irish roster along with two juniors -- defender Charlotte Anderson (Pasadena) and forward Anna Maria Gilbertson (Davis) -- and four freshmen -- Paige Crowley (Los Gatos), Kaitlin Klawunder (Coto de Caza), Taylor Klawunder (Coto de Caza) and Lexi Nicholas (Pleasanton) ... enrolled in Notre Dame's top-ranked Mendoza College of Business as a marketing major.